peepsquest/tutorials/src/grapefruit-basics.md

-# Grapefruit.js Basics in CoffeeScript
+# Grapefruitjs Basics

 :::BEGIN Example

-In this example we'll cover the basics of using the [Grapefruit](https://github.com/grapefruitjs/grapefruit) game engine built on __pixi.js__.
+In this CoffeeScript example we'll cover the basics of using the [Grapefruitjs](https://github.com/grapefruitjs/grapefruit) game engine built on __pixi.js__.

 <div class='note'><em>GrapefruitJs</em> is in its infancy and should not be used yet per its author,